Why choose Rosedale Bible College? As you evaluate your college options, here are some Rosedale advantages you may want to consider.

 A sure foundation

-You can attend Rosedale for just over $5,000 per semester and $2,500 for the six-week winter term—that’s just under $14,000 for a full academic year!
+You can attend Rosedale for under $6,000 per semester and under $3,000 for the six-week winter term—that’s just over $14,000 for a full academic year!
 Costs at liberal arts colleges are often double that amount.

-A variety of classes relevant to life, work, ministry and future study, from including Bible, theological, and practical Christian living courses as well as general education offerings.
+You can choose from a variety of classes relevant to life, work, ministry and future study, including Bible, theological, and practical Christian living courses and general education offerings.

 Spiritual formation is not only built into the curriculum, it is a part of the goal for a multitude of extracurricular activities including short-term mission trips, drama productions, and ministry formation opportunities.

 While competing intensely in the gym, talking late into the night with roommates, participating in a student prayer group, singing in Chorale, or hanging out in the coffee shop, you can make many great friends for life.

 Rosedale Bible College affirms the values which lead some families to educate their children at home, and welcomes applications from students who have been homeschooled.
 Students who have completed the equivalent of four years of high school simply follow the normal application process.
 Start the application process.

 In the absence of an official high school transcript, parents need to supply a list/description of subjects studied as well as any grades or evaluations which were given for those studies.
 Questions regarding the details of this course listing may be addressed to the registrar.

 Rosedale also welcomes students to apply during their senior year of high school if they will be at least seventeen years of age when they enroll.
 In such cases, the admissions committee gives extra attention to personal references in an attempt to assess the student’s maturity and preparedness to join the Rosedale community.
 Accepted students who have not completed high school will be admitted on a probationary basis.